-- 2.1 You must ensure that ILN Fund Funding is only used in respect of a learner who: - (a) is, and continues to be, a Domestic Student as defined under section 10(1) of the Act; and - (b) has low skill levels in literacy, numeracy, or literacy and numeracy, as determined by us. - 2.2 For the purposes of this Condition, a learner is considered to have a low skill level of literacy, numeracy, or literacy and numeracy if a learner: - (a) has fewer than 80 credits on the New Zealand Qualifications and Credentials Framework (NZQCF) (or equivalent); or - (b) has more than 80 credits on the NZQCF (or equivalent), and has fewer than 12 credits in literacy and/or numeracy in unit standards and/or achievement standards (or equivalent); or - (c) is assessed using the LNAAT and presents at Step 1 or 2 on the Learning Progressions for reading and/or numeracy.
+- 2.1 You must ensure that ILN Fund Funding is only used in respect of a learner who: - (a) is, and continues to be, a Domestic Student as defined under section 10(1) of the Act; and - (b) has low skill levels in literacy, numeracy, or literacy and numeracy, as determined by us; and - (c) is assessed using the LNAAT and does not present at Step 3 or higher (ie, presents at Step 2 or lower) on the Learning Progressions for reading and/or numeracy (as appropriate) when assessed in line with our guidelines. - 2.2 For the purposes of Condition 2.1(b): - a learner is considered to have a low skill level of literacy, numeracy, or literacy and numeracy if a learner: - has fewer than 121 credits on the New Zealand Qualifications and Credentials Framework (NZQCF) (or equivalent); or - (ii) has more than 120 credits on the NZQCF (or equivalent), and has fewer than 31 credits in literacy and/or numeracy in unit standards and/or achievement standards (or equivalent). - (b) a learner is not considered to have a low skill level of literacy, numeracy, or literacy and numeracy if they have an undergraduate, postgraduate, or Level 5 or above Qualification gained in New Zealand or that is listed on the NZQCF, even if they fall within one of the categories in 2.2(a). - 2.3 The criteria above in Condition 2.2(b) applies unless you have received prior written approval from us to enrol a learner under exceptional circumstances, and the learner otherwise meets the learner eligibility criteria under Condition 2.1. and 2.2(a). - 2.4 You must ensure that, for the length of the Funding Period, the learner continues to meet the eligibility criteria as specified in Condition 2.1 (except the criterion in Condition 2.1(b) above).

-3.1 You must verify that each learner enrolled in a programme of study or training meets the eligibility criteria as specified in Condition 2.1 by sighting the relevant documents specified below for the type of learner:
+3.1 You must verify that each learner enrolled in a programme meets the eligibility criteria as specified in Condition 2.1 by sighting the relevant documents specified below for the type of learner: